taaaraaa/lighthouse-data-notes/ML/ML algorithm .md

 There is a R^2 reduction in variance when we take the independent variable (such as mouse weight) into account!
 In other words, we can say that mouse weight explains R^2 % of the variation in mouse size!

-## Perform Regression in Python using Statsmodels
+## Perform Regression in Python

+We can use either  Statsmodels or Skilearn, below is he example for *Statsmodels**

 ``` Python
 import pandas as pd